DKambich/MouseMaze/README.md

 Credit for general structure of algorithms goes to Jamis Buck The same algorithms written and implemented in Ruby can be found at: http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap

-General explanation of each algorithm:
+Here are some general explanations of each algorithm

 Random Walkers: